jamesl88/voting_campaign_loader/README.md

 To begin run 'rake import_votes' in your terminal

-Also run 'rake db:migrate RAILS_ENV=test'
+Also run 'RAILS_ENV=test rake db:migrate'

 Then 'bundle exec rspec'